 - Long-term disability benefits

 In the event of fatal workplace accidents, family members also may be entitled to death benefits through this system.

 Injured employees who wish to seek workers’ compensation benefits have some responsibilities under the system.
 They must report any on-the-job injuries or illnesses within 90 days.
 In emergencies, injury victims should seek medical treatment first and make a report to their employers as soon as it is practical for them to do so to avoid missing this deadline.
 Those who have been injured while on-the-job should seek assistance from a local workers’ compensation attorney.

 Denied Workers’ Compensation Claims and Appeals

-If workers receive a notice that denies them benefits, it may be to their advantage to contact a workers’ compensation attorney in Beaufort for help.
+If workers receive a notice that denies them benefits, it may be to their advantage to contact a lawyer in the area for help with their workers’ comp appeal.
 The appeals process begins with an informal hearing in front of a state workers’ comp commissioner.
 If the hearing still results in a denial, there are further avenues for appeal, such as a review by a panel of commissioners and eventually by the South Carolina Court of Appeals.

 Look to a Beaufort Workers’ Compensation Attorney for Advice

 If you were injured in a workplace accident, developed a work-related illness, or otherwise sustained an injury on the job, you should take immediate action to protect your rights.
 You may be eligible for workers’ compensation benefits, but factual disputes could lead to a denial of your claim.
-If you have received a denial of benefits, you should consider contacting a Beaufort workers’ compensation lawyer right away.
-Call Schiller & Hamilton today to set up an initial consultation with a dedicated attorney.
+If you have received a denial of benefits, you should consider contacting a Beaufort workers’ compensation lawyer at Schiller & Hamilton right away.
+Call our firm today to set up an initial consultation with an experienced attorney.